-Update: These offers for The Business Platinum® Card from American Express OPEN, the Hilton Honors Ascend Card from American Express, The Hilton Honors American Express Business Card and the Hilton Honors American Express Card have expired.
+Update: These offers for The Business Platinum® Card from American Express, the Hilton Honors Ascend Card from American Express, The Hilton Honors American Express Business Card and The Business Gold Rewards Card from American Express have expired.
 Learn more about the current offers here.

 Earlier I wrote about the increased welcome bonus on the no annual fee Hilton Honors™ Card from American Express, which is offering 75,000 Hilton Honors points after spending $1,000 within the first three months.